fad | fad | noun

 The truth is many diets are actually pretty good.
 Many people do lose weight on them.
 But once the “objective” is complete, what do they do?
 Yep, go right back to old habits.
 That’s why all diets become fads in the end.

-The keto diet may not be for everyone.
+Keto may not be for everyone.
 It’s hard to follow and restrictive.
-We have few studies on the long-term use of the diet.
+And we only have a few studies on the long-term use of the diet.

 But there is no denying the science.
 From weight loss to epilepsy cure to Type-II diabetes reversal, keto continues to prove the power of diet.